-I did a gig recently and it was the second time we'd ever played these songs and I was really nervous at the start but then it became a really great show.
+I did a gig recently and it was the second time we'd ever played these songs.
+I was really nervous at the start, but then it became a really great show.
 It felt like we really shared an experience with the audience.
 Even though it was really personal suddenly I felt like everybody else was with me and it was really beautiful.

-At the moment when I think about performing the album I'm just really excited.
-I definitely think that I'm going to still have moments right before the show when I'm like "What am I doing, why do I have to get so emotional every night?"
+When I think about performing the album, I'm just really excited.
+I definitely think that I'm going to still have moments right before the show when I'm like 'What am I doing, why do I have to get so emotional every night?'
 But I've got some really lovely musicians with me, as I always have, and if I'm feeling too bare or if the songs are too emotional I have the music to fall into.

 The line from Hot Scary Summer, "We got good at pretending, but pretending got us good," is very poignant.
 Is it a kind of message to young gay couples?

 I was probably taking from my own personal experience, and then I probably had a filter where I was trying to make it as universal as possible afterwards.
 So that line about pretending can be taken at a level of hiding your sexuality or it can also be taken on a level of pretending in a relationship, pretending a relationship is still OK.
 I wanted to leave enough space in the song for not only, say a young gay person, I wanted a straight person to relate to it as well.